mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Default value:       | _none_
-> Type:                | optional whitespace-separated apps
+> Type:                | strings or file, optional
-> Command-line option: | `--extra-apps=`…
+> Command-line option: | `--extra-apps=…`
 > Magic file:          | `.halcyon-magic/extra-apps`

 Additional Haskell applications to include in the [install directory](/guide/#install-directory), as run-time dependencies.

-The applications may be specified as:
+The applications must be separated by whitespace, and may be specified as:

 - directory paths
 - labels